 Varicose Vein Clinic Treatments:

 Today, patients have several options to treat varicose veins.
-Our California vein doctors plot the best course of action by first analyzing your vein’s symptoms, severity, and connections to other veins, so they can make the perfect recommendation.
+Our vein doctors in California plot the best course of action by first analyzing your vein’s symptoms, severity, and connections to other veins, so they can make the perfect recommendation.
 Patients are no longer resigned to surgery for varicose veins.
 Most treatments are outpatient and completed within a few minutes.

 How Does California Vein Clinic Diagnose Vein Disease and Varicose Veins?

-Our CA vein doctors begin with a crucial step that other vein clinics might skip.
+Our vein doctors in California begin with a crucial step that other vein clinics might skip.
 Rather than simply treating surface veins, we conduct a physical exam to determine if vein disease is a possibility.
 Chronic venous insufficiency will cause varicose veins to continually proliferate if the deeper, defective veins aren’t treated.
 Our physicians always check for underlying disease and blood clots with tools like duplex ultrasound scans if your symptoms warrant it.
 In addition, our vein doctors are trained in all of the latest techniques, so we can offer you more than one solution.